Technically, not something I did, although, well, also kind of. Long story short…

 Nikolai Vavilov a great and tragic figure himself moved his research of genetics into this estate during the soviet times.
 Honestly, look him up – great scientist, broken and murdered by mediocrity.
 Starved to death in a gulag, courtesy of our old friends, the commies.
 Interestingly, him and Boris Vladimirovitch Romanov died during the same 1943.

 The genetics is the true deal, though, and the research institute survived.
 My mother who is a student of Vavilov’s students, worked there through almost all of her career, made her doctor degree there and retired from there.
 As a teenager I spent (I now realized) some significant chunk of time there.
-They had a photo lab with superb equipment in it which I could use when noone else did, my mom was there and a ton of other interesting stuff was there, which nice scientific ladies loved to demonstrate.
-Honestly, the nicest people ever.n
+They had a photo lab with superb equipment in it which I could use when noone else did, my mom was there and a ton of other interesting stuff was there, which nice scientific ladies loved to talk about.
+Honestly, the nicest people ever.

 The place was adored by the Soviet filmmakers because, well, English mansions were scarce in the Soviet Russia.
 Like, half of the Soviet Sherlock Holmes was filmed there as well as some other classics.